The Benefits of CBD Skin Care for Happy, Healthy Skin!

 CBD Skin Care Uses

 CBD oil can be used for a variety of functions.
-Its range of uses may help with both the mental and physical aspects of the body, as well as supporting and promoting healthy skin.
+Its range of uses may help with both the wellness goals of the body, as well as supporting and promoting healthy skin.
 Although CBD is not FDA approved to treat, cure , prevent or diagnose and ailment or condition here are some of the reasons people are trying CBD.

 The many studies of CBD oil show that it may be beneficial for anti-inflammatory purposes.
 So how does this work when caring for the skin?

 CBD oil may have a calming effect on the skin, especially skin that is susceptible to acne.
-Acne stems from an inflammatory response, and research has shown that CBD may soothe this response, effectively lowering breakouts and redness.
+Acne stems from an inflammatory response, and research has shown that CBD may soothe this response, potentially lowering breakouts and redness.

 CBD may also be able to lower the amount of oil production in the skin, which is another trigger for the appearance of acne.
 Studies, however, are still in their early stages, and more research is needed.

 Anti-Aging and Wrinkles

-CBD and other antioxidants on the market may help to reduce the effects of damaged skin and excessive wrinkles.
-It should also be noted that CBD is not the only or even the best antioxidant to use for this purpose, but rather another option that should be strongly considered.
+Current antioxidants on the market may help to reduce the effects of damaged skin and excessive wrinkles.
+It should also be noted that CBD is most often a natural skin care ingredient when included in various products.

 As mentioned above, CBD oil and its properties seem to be soothing for the skin.
-CBD also has a normalizing effect that may lessen any issues related to having sensitive skin.
+Many are using CBD topicals to address different issues related to having sensitive skin.